Farazi14/helpharbour/README.md

 - **MongoDB Atlas:** MongoDB Atlas serves as the cloud database platform, providing a fully-managed MongoDB service that offers scalability, high availability, and geographical distribution.
 ## 🚀 Getting Started
 ### Prerequisites
-To run the "Help Hardour" application on your local machine, follow these straightforward steps:
+To run the "Help Harbour" application on your local machine, follow these straightforward steps:
 1. **Fork the Repository:**
    - Navigate to the GitHub page of the repository.
    - Click the "Fork" button at the top right to create your own copy of the repository in your GitHub account.